Alumni, friends and supporters’ privacy statement

 The University of Melbourne’s global network of alumni, friends and supporters includes graduates and former students, donors and potential donors, volunteers, industry partners, subsidiary companies and affiliates (‘University affiliates’), and others who have expressed an interest in supporting the University or participating in University run events and activities.

-The University collects and processes the personal information of alumni, friends and supporters through lawful and fair means and in a non-intrusive way throughout their engagement with the University.
+The University collects and processes the personal information of alumni, friends and supporters through lawful and fair means and in a non-intrusive way throughout your engagement with the University.
 We will collect this information directly from you wherever possible.

 If you studied at the University, information that you provided upon enrolment and during your time as a student, or which is otherwise collected by the University during your studies, is then provided to the Alumni Office.
 The collection and processing of students’ personal information is explained in the University’s Student Privacy Statement.
 If you do not wish to be contacted as an alum of the University, please contact Stop1 by phoning 13 MELB (13 6532) as a student of the University, or the Alumni Office at advancement-operations@unimelb.edu.au in your interaction as an alum.

-If you register for events, campus tours, newsletters or are a supporter of, or a volunteer at, the University, we will hold the personal information provided by you during your interactions with us.
+If you register for events, campus tours, newsletters or are a supporter of, or a volunteer at, the University, we will collect and process the personal information provided by you during your interactions with us.
 This is explained in the relevant privacy collection notices specific to those activities.
 You may also provide us with your personal information when you agree to participate in user experience research or provide feedback.

 The University also collects and holds personal information derived from publicly available sources, either directly or through targeted internet searches, to maintain our records.
-These public sources may include, social media, business-related resources including company websites, honours lists, and reliable news sources.
+These public sources may include social media, business-related resources including company websites, honours lists, and reliable news sources.

 Examples of categories of personal information which we may hold are: